ORGANIC CHEMISTRY 2

 CHEMICAL REACTION OF TOLUENE

-Commonly toluene undergo the following chemical reactions
+Commonly toluene undergoes the following chemical reactions:

 i.
 Side chain chemical reactions

-ii.Electrophilic substitutions in benzene ring
+ii.
+Electrophilic substitutions in benzene ring

 I. SIDE CHAIN CHEMICAL REACTIONS

-Under this heading toluene undergo the following
+Under this heading toluene undergoes the following:

-b)Free radical substitution reactions.
+b) Free radical substitution reactions.

 A) OXIDATION